 Most famously is the now-termed urban legend that ingesting Yellow No. 5, or, more specifically, Mountain Dew, would lower a man’s sperm count and shrink his testicles, possibly rendering him sterile.
 Tartrazine, however, does produce the most common allergic reaction, especially among those with an aspirin intolerance and asthma.
 Some research has linked Yellow No. 5 to early childhood Obsessive-Compulsive Disorder and hyperactivity.
 It is under a ban in Austria and Norway.

 Yellow No. 6

 Also known as Sunset Yellow FCF, this dye is an orange coal tar-based food dye found in orange squash, orange jelly, and marzipan.
 It is also available in a Swiss roll, apricot jam, citrus marmalade, lemon curd, fortune cookies, sweets, hot chocolate mix and packet soups, trifle mix, breadcrumbs, and cheese sauce mix, and soft drinks.
-It is the color most prominently seen in DayQuil.
+This color is most prominently seen in DayQuil.
 It is capable of causing allergic reactions such as abdominal pain, hyperactivity, hives, nasal congestion, and bronchoconstriction.
-It can also cause kidney tumors, chromosomal damage, and distaste for food.

 What’s a Blue Lake 1?